gugi200/IRP4_software/README.md

 * **rmBadPics.py** The dataset is saved in 2 formats, as images and in JSON files (dictionaries).
 Thus to delete a bad datapoint this script deletes it from both formats.

-* **compare_normalization.py** Trains googlenet models using different dataset normalization parameters and saves the results in json file.
+* **compare_normalization.py** Trains google net models using different dataset normalization parameters and saves the results in JSON file.

 * **compare_transormation_on_googlenet.py** Trains googlenet models using different image processing techniques and saves the results in json file.